The Shallow Paradise of Klong Dao Beach

-Klong Dao Beach isn’t stretched in a straight line but rather resembles a semicircle with strongly curved edges.
-It’s a bay where the right edge bends quite sharply, creating a deep intrusion of land into the sea.
-There’s no point in staying at the far right section of Klong Dao because the beach there is more suitable for strolling rather than swimming.
+Klong Dao Beach isn’t stretched in a single line, but rather resembles a semicircle with strongly curved edges.
+It’s a bay whose right edge curves quite dramatically, forming a deep wedge of land into the sea.
+There’s no point staying on the far right section of Klong Dao, because the beach is more for strolling than swimming.

-There aren’t many tourists, and people mainly come here to walk and sunbathe.
-You can often see Thai families arriving for picnics.
-There are also a couple of expensive resorts on Klong Dao that look quite nice, but you’ll need to head closer to the centre to swim.
+Few tourists, and people mainly come here to walk and sunbathe.
+You often see Thai families coming for picnics.
+There are also a couple of pricey resorts on Klong Dao that look rather lovely, but to swim you’ll need to head closer to the centre.
 The rest of this beach on Koh Lanta is magnificent, but very shallow.

 Beach Overview

-After travelling around and seeing all the beaches of Koh Lanta, I have a clear opinion about Klong Dao – it’s a peaceful, beautiful family beach.
-Despite not being Long Beach, you couldn’t call Klong Dao short either.
-It stretches for 1.7 miles (2.7 kilometres), and in my view, that’s quite a long beach.
-I even had to set myself three shooting points, so I’m posting the beach photos in sections.
+After driving around and seeing all of Koh Lanta’s beaches, I have a clear opinion about Klong Dao – peaceful, beautiful family beach.
+Length-wise, despite not being Long Beach, you couldn’t call Klong Dao short either.
+It stretches for 1.7 miles (2.7 kilometres), and in my view that’s quite a long beach.
+I even had to set myself three shooting points, so I’m posting beach photos in sections.

-Visually, the whole area is somewhat flat, like Long Beach.
-In terms of beauty, when compared with other small islands like Phangan, Klong Dao is less attractive, somewhat non-tropical.
-Ordinary Thai buildings predominate here, the shore is dotted not with palm trees but with deciduous trees, and it’s very simple in appearance and unassuming.
+Visually the whole area is rather flat, like Long Beach.
+Beauty-wise, compared to other small islands like Phangan, Klong Dao is less appealing – it’s somehow not tropical.
+Ordinary Thai buildings predominate here, the shore is dotted not with palms but deciduous trees, very simple-looking and understated externally.

-The sand on the beach is yellowish but becomes very light when dry.
+The sand on the beach is yellowish, but when it dries it becomes very light.

 Swimming

-Klong Dao is very similar to Long Beach in terms of depth increase: the depth increases gradually.
-After about 33 feet (10 metres), the water will be shoulder-deep, provided you’ve come to swim at high tide.
+Klong Dao is very similar to Long Beach in terms of depth gradient: depth increases gradually.
+After about 30 feet (10 metres) you’ll be up to your shoulders, provided you’ve come swimming at high tide.

-Low tides drastically change Klong Dao for the worse: the beach becomes unsuitable for swimming as the sea retreats about 500 feet (100-150 metres), and then you still need to walk quite far through the water.
-Therefore, the standard swimming pattern here is that people walk until the water is about waist-deep and simply plop into the water.
-After all, you don’t necessarily need 7 feet (two metres) of depth beneath you to swim.
-Waves at Klong Dao occur with a tailwind, but it’s usually calm here due to the shallow water.
+Low tides dramatically change Klong Dao for the worse: the beach becomes unswimmable and the sea retreats 330-490 feet (100-150 metres), then you need to walk quite far through water.
+So the standard swimming scheme here is: people walk until they’re about waist-deep and just plop into the water.
+After all, you don’t need six feet of depth underneath to swim.
+Waves happen on Klong Dao with a following breeze, but due to shallow water it’s usually calm here.

 Sunbeds and Shade

-As for shade on Klong Dao, I felt there was less of it.
-There are trees, but they’re mainly on private property, strictly in a line, and provide free shade mostly in the first half of the day while the sun rises to its zenith and casts long shadows from the trees.
-In the second half, you need to move under the trees themselves, and that’s already the territory of one establishment or another, where it’s not certain they’ll let you in.
+There seems to be less shade on Klong Dao though.
+There are trees, but mainly they stand on private territory, strictly in a line, and give free shade more in the first half of the day, while the sun rises to zenith and casts long shadows from trees.
+In the second half you need to move under the trees themselves, and that’s already some establishment’s territory where they might not let you in.

-Many cafes have their own sun loungers, so some tourists settle near a bar and, for the price of drinks, get the right to lie on a lounger like a proper holidaymaker.
-There aren’t too many people on the beach, which is nice.
-There are actually even fewer than on Long Beach.
+Many cafĂ©s have their own loungers, so some tourists set up near a bar and for drinks get the right to lie on a lounger like civilised people.
+The beach doesn’t have many people, which is nice.
+There are genuinely fewer than on Long Beach.

 Beach Photos